UNINETTSigma2/documentation/quick/saga.md

 | Total parallel filesystem capacity     |	1 PB  |

-More information on how to use Saga will be included in the existing sections, e.g, SOFTWARE, CODE DEVELOPMENT, JOBS, FILES AND STORAGE, etc.  See also the regular documentation in the left hand menueue.
+More information on how to use Saga can be found in the existing sections of the documentation in the left hand menue, e.g, SOFTWARE, CODE DEVELOPMENT, JOBS, FILES AND STORAGE, etc.

 ## Primer for early users
 In general, the user environment on Saga is designed to be as similar as possible to the one on Fram.
-Users coming from Abel or Stallo will need to adopt a bit to the different queue system setup and to the newer software module system.
+Users coming from Abel or Stallo will need to adopt a little to the different queue system setup and to the newer software module system.

 Below are key information listed and links to existing